Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Verifications

 \subsubsection{Results}

-For this test case, we consider $\Omega = [-3, 3]$, $\minlevel = 2$, $\maxlevel = 9$, $\predictionstencildepth = 1$ and $\thresholdletter = 1e-4$ unless otherwise said.
+For this test case, we consider $\Omega = [-3, 3]$.
 Concerning the lattice Boltzmann scheme, we fix $\latticevelocity = 1$ and we vary the relaxation parameter.
-The tests we perform are resumed on Table \ref{tab:TestCases}.
-In order not to overcharge the paper with plots, we just provide the values for the ratio $E^{0, N}/e^{0, N}$ at final time $T$ on Table \ref{tab:RatioErrors}.
-The time evolution of $e^{0, n}$ as well as that of $E^{0, n}/e^{0, n}$ can be found in the supplementary material.
-The evolution of the additional error of the adaptive MR-LBM method and the compression factor as function of $\thresholdletter$ are given of Figure \ref{fig:epsilondifferentests}, except for test number V, which is discussed in more detail in the supplementary material.
+The tests we perform are resumed on Table \ref{tab:TestCases}. \additionRefOne{Observe that the choice for the regularity guess $\overline{\mu}$ has been done and shall be done according to the expected smoothness of the solution, namely, it should be equal to the number of expected bounded derivatives.} In order not to overcharge the paper with plots, we just provide the values for the ratio $E^{0, N}/\delta^{0, N}$ at final time $T$ on Table \ref{tab:RatioErrors}.
+The time evolution of $\delta^{0, n}$ as well as that of \additionRefOne{$E^{0, n}/\delta^{0, n}$}, $E^{0, n}/e^{0, n}$ \additionRefOne{and $\text{CR}^n$} can be found in the Supplementary material.
+The evolution of the perturbation error of the adaptive MR-LBM method and the compression factor as function of $\thresholdletter$ are given on Figure \ref{fig:epsilondifferentests}, except for test number V, which is discussed in more detail in the Supplementary material.
 We formulate the following remarks: \begin{enumerate} \item[\textrm{I}.]
-We observe that with this choice of $\thresholdletter$ we successfully keep the additional error by the adaptive MR-LBM scheme $e^{0, n}$ about 10-100 times smaller than the error of the reference scheme $E^{0, n}$, with important compression rates around $95$\% for the chosen $\thresholdletter$.
-We remark the fairly correct linear behavior in terms of $\thresholdletter$.
-We have verified that the additional error increases linearly\footnote{ See supplementary material.} in time even when we can only prove an exponential bound\footnote{\emph{I.e.} $s > \ratioobl{8}{7}$.} by Proposition \ref{proposition:ErrorEstimate}.
+We observe that with this choice of $\thresholdletter$ we successfully keep the perturbation error by the adaptive MR-LBM scheme $\delta^{0, n}$ about 10-100 times smaller than the reference discretization error $E^{0, n}$ at the chosen level $\maxlevel$, with important compression rates around $95$\% for the chosen $\thresholdletter$.
+We remark the fairly correct linear behavior in terms of $\thresholdletter$. \additionRefOne{The compression factor $\text{CR}^N$ and the average compression factor $\text{ACR}^N$ coincide because the solution retains the same smoothness in time and is simply transported (plus the numerical diffusion).} We have verified that the perturbation error increases linearly\footnote{ See Supplementary material.} in time even when we can only prove an exponential bound\footnote{\emph{I.e.} $s > \ratioobl{8}{7}$.} by Proposition \ref{proposition:ErrorEstimate}.